 In adulthood, particular symptoms or signs may also include:

 - Difficulty learning new skills at work and at home (such as DIY).

 - Difficulty when learning to drive.

-Diagnostic and Statistical Manual of Mental Disorders - Fourth Edition (DSM-IV) criteria for a diagnosis of DCD
+Diagnostic and Statistical Manual of Mental Disorders - Fifth Edition (DSM-V) criteria for a diagnosis of DCD

 - There is a marked impairment in the ability to perform activities that require motor co-ordination and the performance level is below that expected for a person's age and intelligence.